5 Team Communication Strategies That Benefit Your Bottom Line

 And on top of this complicated and slow process, is the fact that almost 80% of the U.S. workforce doesn’t even work at a computer.
 These deskless workers are out in the field, working with customers.
 They can’t be sitting at a computer waiting for an answer to finish the job at hand.
 They need something fast, easy to use, on the device that’s already in their pocket.

 There is a trend of forward-thinking companies who understand that the way we communicate has changed and this requires a modern, mobile-first communication platform with every mode of communication all-in-one.
-By taking advantage of a communication platform that’s built for the future of work, these companies are setting themselves up for success both today and in the future.
+By taking advantage of an employee communication tool that’s built for the future of work, these companies are setting themselves up for success both today and in the future.

 3. Use Employee Input

 Within your formal communication process should be an emphasis on encouraging employee feedback, both positive and negative.
 The importance of employee feedback is two-fold: it can provide real insights into how to improve business processes and make employees feel valued and connected to business objectives.

 While polling the field can be an effective way to find out how your workforce is feeling, it’s even better to simply be in touch with what’s going on with your employees day to day.
 When you have insights into what’s really happening out in the field, what employees are struggling with and where opportunities lie, you can proactively weave employee experiences into your decisions, without even having to poll the field.

 Incorporating these experiences means you can improve deficiencies while generating a company culture in which everyone feels valued and heard.
 Achieving this circles back to our previous point of leveraging technology.
 Communication technology that provides analytics is a powerful way to always stay connected with your workforce.

 Improving your business isn’t a one-off thing, it should be continuous as you learn and grow.
 To find ways to improve internal communication, you have to set up metrics and measure the effectiveness.